jeffdapaz/VisualChatGPTStudio/README.md

 - For Visual Studio 2022: [here](https://marketplace.visualstudio.com/items?itemName=jefferson-pires.VisualChatGPTStudio)
 - For Visual Studio 2019: [here](https://marketplace.visualstudio.com/items?itemName=jefferson-pires.VisualChatGPTStudio2019)

-## ⚠ ATTENTION!!!
-Since version 2.0.0 we have a breaking change.

-Due to the discontinuation of Completion Models by OpenAI (more information [here](https://openai.com/blog/gpt-4-api-general-availability)), this extension no longer provide support for these models.

-From now on, all requests to OpenAI will be made using Chat Models, which are at the moment GPT-3.5-TURBO, GPT-3.5-TURBO-16K E GPT-4.

-### How can this maybe affect you?

-- As the models are different, the behavior of the responses may be different, especially if you have customized the commands.
-If the responses start to not be as expected, it will be necessary to adjust the commands or the request parameters through the Options.

-- For Azure users: Before the 2.0.0 version, you had to create two resources to could use properly this extension, one resource for Completion Models and another one for Chat Models.
-Now this is not more necessary, you only need to have one resource that use Chat Model.
-Because of that Azure users need adjust the Azure parameters through Options.

-- And if after the steps above you still have issues, please, leave me a comment for I can adjust or fix.

 ## Description

 This is an extension that adds chatGPT functionality directly within Visual Studio.